-Dilara Abdel, Daniel Fritsch, Yiannis Hadjimichael
+Dilara Abdel, Zeina Amer, Daniel Fritsch, Yiannis Hadjimichael

 Mathematical research topics

-- Finite volume methods on Voronoi meshes
+- Physics preserving finite volume methods on Voronoi meshes

 - Preconditioners and anisotropic meshing strategies

-- High dimensional meshfree approximation for surrogate models
+- High dimensional meshfree approximation

 Perovskites: About ten years ago engineers showed for the first time that low-cost perovskites could be used to convert sunlight into electricity.
 Since then their efficiency has greatly improved, giving hope to replace or modify (via tandem solar cells) less efficient yet widely-used silicon-based solar cells soon.
 Simulating perovskite solar cells is extremely challenging due to stiffness: Apart from electrons and holes a third ionic species has to be considered which moves about twelve orders of magnitude more slowly.
 This means that different time scales are present in the model which leads to numerical difficulties.
 Cooperations: RG1, RG3, Helmholtz Zentrum Berlin, University of Oxford, Inria Lille/Universty of Lille